rafaelmartines/arcade_archives_overlay/README.md

  - 2560x1080px
  - 1920x1080px

+ ## Retroarch Virtual Console Overlay

+ Added the Virtual Console Overlay used on Switch created by [NecroPoster](https://forums.libretro.com/u/NecroPoster) from Libretro Forums and I made an ultrawide version of it.

+  - 2560x1080px
+  - 1920x1080px

 ## How to use the bezels
  1. Clone or download the project in your PC.
  2. Load Retroarch.